Help for Seniors

-Hunger Task Force administers the Senior Farmers Market Voucher Program, providing seniors with a $25 voucher to purchase fresh produce at local farmers’ markets.
+Hunger Task Force administers the Senior Farmers’ Market Voucher Program, providing seniors with a $35 voucher to purchase fresh produce at local farmers’ markets.
 New for 2023: Each eligible senior in a shared household may apply.
 The program has been expanded to include all seniors who may share a household.

 The Mobile Market schedule includes several senior centers and assisted living facilities to help make individualized shopping as easy as possible.
 The market is an active store, not a food pantry or donation center.